Associate in Science Degree

-- Demonstrate effective written and oral expression of ideas and learned concepts in all areas of communication.
+- Communicate effectively all written and oral expression of ideas and learned concepts.

-- Demonstrate skills in problem solving, and thinking logically, flexibly, and critically.
+- Employ skills in problem solving, and thinking logically, flexibly, and critically.

-- Develop and demonstrate the values, ethics and standards of practice for physical therapy while respecting the value of all people and dealing with the social problems and responsibilities they face as members of society and the physical therapy profession; assessed by Professional Development.
+- Demonstrate values, ethics and standards of practice for physical therapy while respecting the value of all people and dealing with social problems and responsibilities as members of society and the physical therapy profession.

 PTA 111 Foundations of Physical Therapy

 PTA 124 Clinical Kinesiology

 PTA 123 Data Collection Skills